loyaltylion/loyaltylion-magento/README.md

 ## LoyaltyLion for Magento

+Version 0.0.1

+### Compatibility

+This module has been tested with Magento versions 1.7, 1.8 and 1.9.

 ### How to install

 The easiest way to install is to use [modman](https://github.com/colinmollenhour/modman), but you can also just download and extract the module into your Magento folder if preferred.